 In 2021, there are loads of cryptocurrency exchanges that UK residents can use – but they’re not all that great.

 In this quick list, I’ll cover the best cryptocurrency exchanges where you can buy bitcoin and other cryptocurrencies without getting ripped off.

-In 2021, Binance is the best cryptocurrency exchange that’s available to UK residents.
+Binance is one of the best cryptocurrency exchanges that’s available to UK residents in 2021.

-It was established in 2017 by Changpeng Zhao.
-It quickly went from obscurity to the most popular and well-recommended cryptocurrency exchange in the world.
+Established in 2017 by Changpeng Zhao, it quickly went from obscurity to the most popular and well-recommended cryptocurrency exchange in the world.

-Binance recently reported that they have more than 15 million users around the world.
-According to CoinMarketCap and Messari, it is the cryptocurrency exchange which has the largest trading volume.
+Binance recently reported that it had more than 15 million users around the world.
+According to CoinMarketCap and Messari, it is also the cryptocurrency exchange that has the largest trading volume.
 Nowhere else even comes close.